vt5491/generator-webvr-decorator/README.md

 webvr-decorator: all done
 sub-angular: all done
 ```
 For some reason, the installer doesn't always exit at the end.
 You can hit Ctrl-C after seeing these messages if it appears your terminal is "hung".
+It also possible to safely hit the **ENTER** key if you think the installer is not responding.

 After the required libraries are installed, start your angular app like always:
 ```bash
 grunt serve